 As many of you know, Gift Aid is a great government scheme that means charities can claim back 25p for every £1 donated.
 What you may not know, is that charities are also able to claim Gift Aid as part of a crowdfunding campaign.
 For those that are eligible, it’s a really simple process and could help you raise a significant amount more for your cause.
 For example, if you're crowdfunding campaign raises £10,000, you could increase that to £12,500 with Gift Aid!

 How to add Gift Aid to my project

 To add Gift Aid click on the edit project button on your dashboard and go to the Basics section

 Then scroll down to tick the Enable Gift Aid button.
 The gift aid box will then be enabled for donations.

-When adding rewards, tick the box to say that the reward is eligible for Gift Aid and the Gift Aid option will appear when supporters pledge on that reward.
+If you have a rewards project, whilst adding your rewards you will need to tick the box to say that the reward is eligible for Gift Aid so that the Gift Aid option will appear when supporters pledge on that reward.

-There are eight steps to claiming Gift Aid as a crowdfunding.
+There are eight steps to claiming Gift Aid on Crowdfunder

 You should make sure that your organisation is set up to be eligible to receive Gift Aid as soon as possible.
 You may also need to register with the Charity Commission if your annual income is greater than £5,000.

 4. When editing your project, tick the Gift Aid box for eligible rewards.